daniel-thom/HPC/applications/spark/tableau.md

 # Visualize Data with Tableau
-[Tableau](https://www.tableau.com/) is a nice commercial tool for exploring and visualizing tabular data.
+[Tableau](https://www.tableau.com/) is a commercial tool for exploring and visualizing tabular data.
 Licenses are available to NRELians.

 In addition to making visualizations, Tableau makes it easy to select, filter, group, and describe